Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Introduction

 \section{Introduction}

+Developers talk amongst themselves to coordinate development activities such as prioritize and assign tasks, comprehend requirements better, discuss candidate solutions to complex problems, and like.
+Healthy communication is likely to result in good quality software.
+Sound team communication is vital to the success of any software project involving multiple developers.
+James Herbsleb~\cite{Herbsleb:2014}, in his ICSE’14 keynote said: \begin{quote} {\em If two code sections communicate but the programmers of those two sections do not, then that code section is more likely to be buggy.}\end{quote}

-A ``hero'' project is one where 80\% or more of the contributions come from 20\% of the developers.
-Those developers are called ``hero'' developers.
-In the literature, hero projects are deprecated since, it is said, they are like bottlenecks that slow down the project development process and causes information loss~\cite{bier2011online,boehm2006view,hislop2002integrating,morcovcomplex,wood2005multiview,fitzgerald2003making}.
+Many prior literature shows in many projects 80\% or more of the contributions are made by only 20\% of the developers.
+These developers are often referred to "hero" developers and the projects as ``hero'' projects.
+In the literature, hero projects are deprecated since it is said, they are like bottlenecks that slow down the project development process and causes information loss~\cite{bier2011online, boehm2006view, hislop2002integrating, morcovcomplex, wood2005multiview, fitzgerald2003making}.
+From the perspective of Herbsleb hypothesis, ``hereos'' are a problem if they result in less communication between developers.

 Recent studies have motivated a re-examination of the implications of heroes.
 In 2018, Agrawal et al.~\cite{Agrawal_2018} studied 661 open source projects and 171 in-house proprietary projects.
 In that sample, over 89\% of projects were hero-based\footnote{This text use ``hero'' for women and men since recent publications use it to denote admired people of all genders-- see bit.ly/2UhJCek.}.
-Only in the group of small open source projects (with under 15 core developers), non-hero projects were more prevalent.
+Since the widespread prevalence of heroes is at odds with established wisdom in the SE literature.
+The usual stance is to warn against heroes since they may become bottlenecks in development and communication~\cite{bier2011online, boehm2006view, hislop2002integrating, morcovcomplex, wood2005multiview, ricca2010heroes, robles2006contributor, capiluppi2007adapting}.
+Hence in software engineering research, it is a pressing issue to understand why so many projects are hero-based and what are implication of communication between these developers have on code quality (introduction of bugs in the code base).
+In most projects only a small group of developers are making the most contributions (writing the codes), then what happens to the code quality when they do and do not communicate with each other properly?
+Also, what about the code quality of developers who do not contribute much?